 - Has way better CMS capabilities compare to other contemporaries.

-- A huge number of helpful resources and documentation available.
+- A huge number of helpful resources and documentation are available.

 Extensions, Plugins & Themes